 Knee Flexion Range of motion

-Changes in knee flexion range of motion from baseline were assessed using universal goniometer.
+Changes in knee flexion range of motion from baseline will be assessed using universal goniometer.
 Goniometer is the most common instrument utilized for measuring available range of motion.
 Universal Goniometer Comes in two variations one is short arm whereas one is long arm.
 The one with short arm is used for smaller joints like the wrist, elbow, or ankle.
 On the other hand, long arm goniometers provide greater accuracy for knee and hip joints which have long bones acting as levers

 Time frame: 4th week